Online and Blended Learning FAQs

 Registration for online and hybrid courses is completed in the same way as other college credit courses at NICC, and the same tuition and fees apply.
 Students may apply online, or in person at an NICC Center or either the Peosta or Calmar campus.

 What is the cost for online and blended learning courses?

 Tuition for online and hybrid courses is the same as for all other college credit courses at NICC.
 There is an additional $10/course Distance Learning Fee.
 Students are still eligible for financial aid when enrolled in online courses.

 Do online and blended learning courses transfer to another college?

 Yes.
 Credit transfers for online and hybrid courses from NICC to other colleges or universities are treated in the same manner as all other traditional on-campus courses.
 Transferability of any college course, regardless of the delivery method, rests with the institution to which it is being transferred.
 Students should contact a counselor at that institution or an NICC advisor for assistance.

 How and when do I get started with my online course?

 All online courses at NICC have a start and end date that coincide with the regular semester calendar.
-Students should log in to their course on or before the first day of class and familiarize themselves with the tools in the online classroom.
+Students should log in to their course on or before the first day of class (if allowed) and familiarize themselves with the tools in the online classroom.
 Each online course includes a welcome page with links to the syllabus, schedule and other materials that will familiarize students with the content and structure of the course.